bertoldi11/teste-enad/README.md

 ### Dependencies

-Run the command bellow to install the dependencies on a application directory root:
+Run the command bellow, on application directory root, to install the dependencies :
 ```Bash
 composer install
 ```